 LIFE on the Gridiron: Old-School College Football Photos

 For some sports fans, fall is always welcome as the season when baseball finally gets interesting.
-But for millions of other fanatics all across the United States, autumn is all about one thing: football.
+But for countless other fanatics, autumn is about one thing: football.
 And not professional football, either.
 From Maine to California and all points in between, the last four months of the year are when college football is in full swing.
 It doesn’t really matter all that much whether a school is in the SEC or the Big Ten; the Ivy League or Big Sky; Division I, II or III: when summer’s over, every Saturday is football Saturday, and every game — especially against a long-time rival (Army-Navy, OSU-Michigan State, Cal-Stanford and on and on) — feels like a matter of life and death.